Federal Funding Agencies

 There is a 25% match (cash or in-kind) requirement.

-The Family Drug Court Implementation and Enhancement Program builds the capacity of states, state and local courts, units of local government, and federally recognized tribal governments to either implement new drug courts or enhance pre-existing drug courts for individuals with substance abuse disorders or substance use and cooccurring mental health disorders, including histories of trauma, who are involved with the family dependency court as a result of child abuse, neglect, and other parenting issues.
-Applicants must provide services to the parents in the program and their children.
+The Drug Treatment Courts Program builds the capacity of states, state and local courts, units of local governments, and federally recognized tribal governments to enhance pre-existing or implement new family and juvenile drug treatment courts to provide services for individuals with substance abuse problems, specifically those related to opioid abuse or co-occurring mental health disorders who are involved in the court.

 The SAMHSA offers several grants that can be used to implement or sustain a Healing to Wellness Court, including